 Test status with Release Environment summary

-It’s a recommended practice to use Release Environments to deploy applications and run tests against them.
+It is a recommended practice to use Release Environments to deploy applications and run tests against them.
 With this release, we have integrated test pass rate of Release Environments in the Environments section of the Release summary page (Figure 93).
 As shown in the screenshot, if an Environment has failed, you can quickly infer if the failure is because of failing tests by looking at the Tests column.
 You can click on the pass rate to navigate to the Tests tab and investigate the failing tests for that Environment.

 Automated test history for branches and release environments

-It’s a common scenario for an individual test to run on multiple branches, environments, and configurations.
-When such a test fails, it is important to identify if the failure is contained to development branches like the master branch or if failures are also impacting release branches that deploy to production environments.
+It is a common scenario for an individual test to run on multiple branches, environments, and configurations.
+When such a test fails, it is important to identify if the failure is contained to development branches like the master branch or if failures also impact release branches that deploy to production environments.
 You can now visualize the history of a test across various branches that it is testing by looking at the History tab in Result summary page (Figure 94).
 Similarly, you group by the Environment pivot to visualize the history of a test across different Release Environments in which its run.

 Traceability with continuous testing

 Users can now track the quality of their Requirements right on their Dashboard (Figure 95).
 We already have a solution for Requirements quality for our Planned testing users and we are bringing it to our users who follow Continuous Testing.
-Users will be able to link automated tests directly to Requirements and then use Dashboard widgets to track the quality of Requirements you are interested in tracking, pulling the Quality data from Build or Release.
+Users are able to link automated tests directly to Requirements and then use Dashboard widgets to track the quality of Requirements you are interested in tracking, pulling the Quality data from Build or Release.

 Remote testing – distribute tests based on number of machines